-Carisa from Messes to Memories is back today and sharing really cute Christmas breakfast ideas!
-I’m excited to attempt these pancakes with Max on Chrsitmas morning.
-Oh and be sure to check out her super simple (&free printable!) mistle toe gift idea!
-Enjoy!
+Carisa from Messes to Memories is back today and sharing really cute and simple Christmas breakfast ideas!
+I’m excited to try these pancakes with Max on Chrsitmas morning.

 Carisa here from Messes to Memories to share a fun little Christmas activity that you can do with your family!
 As a part of our advent this year, we decided to do a special Christmas Pancake breakfast.
 Our breakfast included some of our most favorite things.
 Pancakes, fruit, bacon and peanut butter!